Before You Commit - Family-business sale

 • Which family member can block the sale without owning the consequence.

-If you want Stan to read the live decision, use the application route and describe the commitment in plain language.
+If you want Stan to review the live decision, use the application route and describe the family configuration in plain language.